akremin/M2FSreduce/README.md

 * Code produced by Anthony Kremin for M2FS on the 6.5 Magellan-Clay telescope.

-Eventually documentation for using the pipeline will be available as an IPython notebook in the docs/ subdirectory.

 The code is run from a "quickreduce file."
 The standard quickreduce can be run from the command line with: